spanner/radiant-taggable-extension/README.md

 * Or any of the tagging libraries: it only takes a few named_scope calls
 * it's multi-site compatible: if our fork is installed then you get site-scoped tags and taggings.

-When you first install the extension you shouldn't see much difference: all we do out of the box is take over the keywords field in the page-edit view.
+When you first install the extension you shouldn't see much difference: all we do out of the box is take over (and make more prominent) the keywords field in the page-edit view.

 ## Tag pages